Guindillator/Certainty/README.md

 # Certainty
-All code and raw data related to certainty project.
+All code and raw data and files related to certainty project.

 ## Pipelines
 #### Code_Figures_Certainty_Project.ipynb